OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Imagery-Intelligence-IMINT.md

 - [PicSearch](https://www.picsearch.com/)
   Search for images online via keyword.
 - [LogoBook](http://www.logobook.com/)
   See which companies have a logo that looks like a certain object.
-You can use the suggested variants to geolocate photo.
+You can use the suggested variants to geolocate a photo.

 ## **<u>Reverse Image Search</u>**